kaii-lb/dotfiles/README.md

 - Go to `/home/$USER/.config/rofi/bin/` and set everything to executable.
 - Go to `/home/$USER/.config/waybar/scripts/` and set everything to executable.
 - Import `dark-ass-mf.json` from `presets/user` to gradience and apply for gtk3 and gtk4
+- Import the `dark-vibes-yay.vsix` that you downloaded to vscode and set color scheme to `dark vibes :D`
 - Open `/home/$USER/.config/waybar/scripts/weather.py` and replace `mycity+mycountry` with your city and country
 - Open `/home/$USER/.config/hyprland/hyprpaper.conf` and set the wallpaper path
 - Reboot